 Introductory Resources: What is Generative AI?

-The first step to responding to generative AI in your classroom is to understand how these technologies work and what they are capable of.
 Browse the resources below to get a basic introduction to generative AI.

 - The video to the right gives a brief but thorough overview of how technologies like ChatGPT actually work.